davidwesst/blog/dw-on-tour/index.md

 tags:
 - devteach
 - prdc
-categories:
-- development
-- talks
 date: "2013-10-29T03:52:00"
-excerpt: "That's right, I'm heading out on a small tour out west in November and December to do some talking about HTML and JavaScript.
+description: "That's right, I'm heading out on a small tour out west in November and December to do some talking about HTML and JavaScript.
 I suggest you find your way to DevTeach in Vancouver or Saskatoon in November to learn some awesome tricks. "
 ---

 [1]: header_prairie_dev_con_saskatoon.jpg